-What it means: Should a fee placed on landlords ($75/year per unit) be used to provide legal representation for renters facing eviction?
+What it means: Should a tax placed on landlords ($75/year per unit) be used to provide legal representation for renters facing eviction and rental assistance to those who cannot otherwise pay?
 To accomplish this, the city will hire someone to dole out funding for attorneys — likely tapping existing nonprofit legal service providers Bridge to Justice and Boulder County Legal Aid — and coordinate other efforts that are now being explored, including rental assistance and tenant education.
 A board of renters will be appointed by city council to oversee the program.

 Who is supporting: This ballot initiative was sponsored by No Eviction Without Representation, which spun out of the local Democratic Socialists of America chapter.
 Roughly a dozen volunteers from DSA’s housing justice working group attended eviction court every week for more than a year, observing and recording data on cases and outcomes.
 They published their observations in a report, Eviction in Boulder County: A Critical Imbalance of Power, showing how few renters (2%) compared to landlords (88%) are assisted by an attorney through the eviction process.

 The proposal is part of a larger right-to-counsel movement — in the U.S., citizens are only entitled to legal representation in criminal matters, not civil ones such as eviction —and modeled after programs in San Francisco, Philadelphia and New York.
 (Other cities have established programs for low-income individuals exclusively, but following the lead of the three aforementioned metros, Boulder’s will not be means-tested.)